selfrefactor/rambda/CONTRIBUTING.md

 The only requirement is the new method to have exact or very close implementation compared to the corresponding `Ramda` method.

-I give you example steps of the `PR` process, but before that I inform you that you will have to use `yarn` for installation, not `npm`.
+I give you example steps of the `PR` process:

 > Create a method file in `src` folder